Worldwide Children and Youth Effort on Track for 2020

 “For years, Church leaders have been preparing a new initiative to teach and provide leadership and development opportunities to all children and youth, to support families, and to strengthen youth everywhere as they develop faith in our Lord and Savior, Jesus Christ,” stated the First Presidency in the May announcement.

-The new initiative will allow local leaders and families to customize their weekday activities, service opportunities, camps, and other outdoor activities to meet the needs of children and youth rather than prescribed requirements.
+The new effort will allow local leaders and families to customize their weekday activities, service opportunities, camps, and other outdoor activities to meet the needs of children and youth rather than prescribed requirements.

-The new initiative is being tested in locations around the world.
-“It kind of brings every aspect to be more spiritual and closer to Heavenly Father,” said Maribelle, a young woman who has been participating in the initiative.
+The new effort is being tested in locations around the world.
+“It kind of brings every aspect to be more spiritual and closer to Heavenly Father,” said Maribelle, a young woman who has been participating in the effort.
 “We can bring school activities or other activities—sports, art classes, music—it kind of ties it all together.”

 “We want to see who you want to become, who you desire to become, and what you desire your life to look like,” said Debbie, a Young Women president.
 “I think offering them that freedom helps them feel the responsibility of it but also makes them feel that this is their choice.”